Baseball-Fans rejoice in Tokyo as Japan's WBC victory accompanies cherry blossom bloom

 Warm weather ushered in full bloom nine days sooner than usual in the capital and one of the earliest in recorded history, national broadcaster NHK said on Wednesday, citing the weather agency.

-(Reporting by Akiko Okamoto, Chris Gallagher, Issei Kato, and Rocky Swift; Editing by Peter Rutherford )
+(Reporting by Akiko Okamoto, Chris Gallagher, Issei Kato, Mariko Katsumura, and Rocky Swift; Editing by Peter Rutherford and Emelia Sithole-Matarise )

 ((rocky.swift@thomsonreuters.com;))